Stefan-Kosker/ManlyScroll/README.md

 ## How to use
 1. Include manlyScroll.min.js and manlyScroll.min.css in your header
 2. Give your infiniteScrolling Element the id 'infinite-scroll'
-3. Give your Paginator the class 'paginator'
+3. Give your Paginator the class 'pagination'
 4. Give your next button of your paginator the class 'next'

 Than it works automaticly.